StartupAUS reveals five most in demand tech jobs

 With 40 per cent of students wanting to create their own ventures, UTS is implementing a number of initiatives to support them.

-“This includes our recently signed partnership with Fishburners to place students in startup internships - bridging the gap between learning and doing.
-We have also introduced future-facing degrees centred on solving real life industry problems, like the Bachelor of Transdisciplinary Innovation.
+“This includes our recently signed partnership with Fishburners to place students in startup internships - bridging the gap between learning and doing," Petty added.

+"We have also introduced future-facing degrees centred on solving real life industry problems, like the Bachelor of Transdisciplinary Innovation.

-“How successfully we overcome the talent gap will depend on how quickly we can adapt our education system.
+"How successfully we overcome the talent gap will depend on how quickly we can adapt our education system.
 At UTS we know we can’t do this without close collaboration with industry and the startup ecosystem.

-We are committed to forging new and innovative partnerships that will allow us to bridge the talent gap – together,” Petty said.
+"We are committed to forging new and innovative partnerships that will allow us to bridge the talent gap – together."

 Join the CIO Australia group on LinkedIn.
 The group is open to CIOs, IT Directors, COOs, CTOs and senior IT managers.